google-research/arco-era5/README.md

     > size of `BQ_TABLES_LIST` and `REGION_LIST` must be 6 as total 6 zarr file processed in the current pipeline.

-5. Create docker image for this.
+5. Create docker image from this dockerfile.

 ```
 export PROJECT_ID=<your-project-here>